robertchase/ergaleia/doc/config.md

 #### using _as_dict

-The `_as_dict` property is a one-level dict with each defined key of the `Config` paired with the corresponding value.
+The `_as_dict` property is a one-level dict with each defined key in the `Config` paired with the corresponding value.